knative/docs/docs/eventing/sugar/README.md

 ```

 The Sugar Controller will notice AutoTrigger is enabled for that resource, and
-produce a trigger subscribing "hello-sugar" to the Knative Service, the cluster
+create a trigger subscribing the Knative Service "hello-sugar" to all events
-will have a Trigger like:
+send to the "default" Broker, the cluster will have a Trigger like:

 ```yaml
 apiVersion: eventing.knative.dev/v1